Lonely cat.

 Many cats benefit from having a companion.
 This is most important with kittens and is why it’s almost always recommended that if you’re adopting a kitten, you should get two at the same time.
 Kittens haven’t developed a sense of territory yet so bringing two home doesn’t involve having to do a careful introduction to allow for territorial issues between them.
 Kittens also learn from each other and that helps them get along better with other cats as they mature.

-Should You Get a Buddy for Your Cat?
+How to Tell If You Should Get a Buddy for Your Cat

 But what if you have one adult resident cat and you’re wondering do cats get lonely or not?
 Should you get a cat companion for him?
 There are a few things to think about beforehand.